paoloarciaga/pandas-challenge/README.md

 1. The Jupyter Notebook file (.ipynb) where I practiced my code
 2. My final Python file (.py)
 3. My written report (.docx), summarizing my analysis

+Within the ‘Resources’ folder of this repo, you will find both csv files that I ultimately stored into Pandas DataFrames and merged into a single dataset in order to conduct my analysis.